+click here to return to the front page

+Inclusion & Accessibility

 Disabled toilets can be found in the Key Stage 1 building near the office and in the new Key Stage 2 mobile.

 Do you have parking areas for pick-up and drop-offs?
 Yes \square

 No ⊠

 Details (if required)

-o you have disabled parking spaces for students (post-16 settings)?
+Do you have disabled parking spaces for students (post-16 settings)?
 Yes \Box

-No □
+No 🗆

 Details (if required)

+NI/A

 N/A

-IV/P

-to them.
+Pupils with sensory needs are given the same opportunities as all pupils.
+Should they need specific equipment, learning aids, these will be made available to them.
 Should adaptations need to be made to the environment, for example use of radio aid equipment.

+We provide support for children with a hearing, visual or multi-sensory impairment by liaising with the Hearing Impairment and Visual impairment Teams.